Fossil fuels lobby: Climate denialism

 Many issues that are settled in the scientific community, such as human responsibility for climate change, remain the subject of politically or economically motivated attempts to downplay, dismiss or deny them—an ideological phenomenon academics and scientists call climate change denial.
 Climate scientists, especially in the United States, have reported government and oil-industry pressure to censor or suppress their work and hide scientific data, with directives not to discuss the subject publicly.
 The fossil fuels lobby has been identified as overtly or covertly supporting efforts to undermine or discredit the scientific consensus on climate change.

 Industrial, political and ideological interests organize activity to undermine public trust in climate science.

 Climate change denial has been associated with the fossil fuels lobby, the Koch brothers, industry advocates, ultraconservative think tanks, and ultraconservative alternative media, often in the U.S. More than 90% of papers that are skeptical of climate change originate from right-wing think tanks.
 Climate change denial is undermining efforts to act on or adapt to climate change, and exerts a powerful influence on the politics of climate change.

 In the 1970s, oil companies published research that broadly concurred with the scientific community's view on climate change.
 Since then, for several decades, oil companies have been organizing a widespread and systematic climate change denial campaign to seed public disinformation, a strategy that has been compared to the tobacco industry's organized denial of the hazards of tobacco smoking.
 Some of the campaigns are even carried out by the same people who previously spread the tobacco industry's denialist propaganda.

+Political Polarisation

+There is a wealth of evidence that details the role of the fossil fuel lobby in the catalysation of culture war and further political polarisation, by financially investing in social conservatism and its socially regressive rhetoric: